liamkoni/Guessing-Game/README.md

 # Guessing Game

-The last time make[1]: Entering directory '/home/liam/guessinggame' make[1]: Nothing to be done for 'all'. make[1]: Leaving directory '/home/liam/guessinggame' was run was:
+The last time `make` was run was: 12:52:30 PM Monday, 01 October 2018

+The number of lines of code in guessinggame.sh is: 25